kierstenruff/RUFF_KING_Grammars_of_IDRs_using_NARDINI-/README.md

 The manuscript is has been published in Cell [here](https://www.cell.com/cell/fulltext/S0092-8674(25)01191-2).

-## GIN Resource

-The GIN resource includes molecular grammar analyses of all 24,508 predicted human IDR of length ≥ 30.
-Here, molecular grammar refers to the non-random amino acid composition and the non-random patterning of distinct pairs of amino acid types with respect to one another.
-Molecular grammars for each IDR are reported as a 90-feature z-score vector (ZSV).
-These ZSVs were utilized to cluster the human IDRome into 30 distinct grammar clusters which we refer to as GIN clusters.
-Each GIN cluster has a distinct set of grammar features that define it.
-To faciliate the use of GIN as a resource, we created three Google Colab notebooks.
+## NARDINI+ Mutant Generator

-Additionally, our NARDINI+ framework can be used to redesign IDRs to mutate specific non-random grammars and test their effect on IDR function.
+Our NARDINI+ framework can be used to redesign IDRs to mutate specific non-random grammars and test their effect on IDR function.
 If you want to mutate your IDR based on a NARDINI+ identified non-random feature, please reach out at kiersten.ruff at wustl.edu and I can give you access to the alpha version of our mutant generator.
 Examples of mutating IDRs based on their non-random features to determine IDR function can be found in the following published manucripts: